Chatanga/DuneImmorality/README.md

 - Rework the tech/contract decals.
 - Widen the colored border of the boards (and remove the trigger effects in the process).
+- Add a corrective black border on the Uprising game boards.
+- Spice token size and positions.

 ## Lua sources